-The organisation of the administrative justice is laid down in the law n.
-150/2002 Coll., the Code of Administrative Justice (English translation), [CAJ 2002].
+The organisation of the administrative justice is laid down in law no. 150/2002 Coll., the Code of Administrative Justice (English translation), [CAJ 2002].

-Competence conflicts arising from duality of law (civil law versus public law) between the administrative court and the civil courts and conflicts between courts and administrative agencies (judiciary versus administration) are resolved by a Special Panel (zvláštní senát) composed of equal number of justices of the Supreme Court (representing the civil-law standpoint) and the Supreme Administrative Court (representing the public-law standpoint).
+Competence conflicts arising from duality of law (civil law versus public law) between the administrative court and the civil courts and conflicts between civil courts and administrative agencies (judiciary versus administration) are resolved by a Special Panel (zvláštní senát) composed of an equal number of justices of the Supreme Court (representing the civil-law standpoint) and the Supreme Administrative Court (representing the public-law standpoint).
 Further details are set by law no. 131/2002 Coll., on Deciding Certain Conflicts of Competence (in Czech).

 The constitutional jurisdiction is represented by the specialised Constitutional Court (Ústavní soud), seated in Brno.
 Basic provisions concerning the functioning of the Constitutional Court are contained in Articles 83 – 89 CCR.
-Detailed provisions are to be found in the law no. 182/1993 Coll. - the Constitutional Court Act (English translation).
+Detailed provisions are to be found in law no. 182/1993 Coll. - the Constitutional Court Act (English translation).

 The structure and functions of the Czech Constitutional Court are, similarly to its Austrian and German counterparts, rooted in the Kelsenian conception of constitutional jurisdictions and constitutional review.
 The then Czechoslovak Constitutional Court, founded already in 1920, was one of the first constitutional courts worldwide.